uofu-emb/rtos/labs/00.environment/README.md

 1. Download and install Renode, available at the following link https://renode.io/#downloads We'll be using the VSCode extension integration to setup the SDK and the build toolchain.

+NOTE: If you are using a windows device, install this: https://zadig.akeo.ie/ Use this to install a driver for the RP2 USB-Device, after you have plugged in your RP2040 from the stockroom to your computer.

 If you want to install the SDK manually, there are instructions on https://github.com/raspberrypi/pico-sdk
 ## Create a new project
 ### Overview